Kiszkacy/inzynierka-mini-projekt/core/README.md

 ## Configuration

 1. **Create Environment File:** Copy the provided `env.template` file and rename it to `.env` in the `Core` directory.
 2. **Set Configuration Values:** Edit the `.env` file and provide values for the configuration settings as prompted by the comments within the file.
+Additional configuration options can be found in `settings.yaml` file.
 ## Usage

 To run the Core Module, execute the `main.py` script in your terminal: